 If the script has been tampered with, the screen is unrecognisable.
 Visual effects, once the domain of harried teams hunched over computer screens, are now conjured by AI with an air of smugness.
 Landscapes appear in seconds; faces age and un-age like characters in a dream; and entire scenes are born without a camera in sight.

 It’s undeniably impressive.
 Yet, there’s something faintly disconcerting about a process that renders authenticity obsolete.
 Every pore of an actor, once illuminated by genuine light on real skin, can now be flawlessly recreated without the actor’s presence.
 It feels like a victory so meticulously engineered that you’re left questioning whether you played any meaningful role in achieving it.
+One fascinating development in this realm is text to image, which allows filmmakers to generate intricate visuals simply by describing them.
+These tools speed up production and open doors to creative possibilities that were previously unthinkable.
+Landscapes, characters, and even otherworldly environments materialize from mere descriptions, revolutionizing how visual effects are conceptualized and realized.

 Editing in an Eyeblink